 Participants complete the course ready to take on strategic positions in cultural institutions, museums, commercial galleries, art foundations, auction houses and art fairs, or as independent art entrepreneurs.

-** Courses taught in Firenze are awarded an Istituto Marangoni diploma.
+** Students who successfully complete the programmes taught in Firenze will be awarded with an Istituto Marangoni diploma.

 POSSIBLE CAREER PATHS